everdrone/grab/docs/guide.md

 This will tell grab where to store everything: sites, images, videos, information.

-We will add a `site` block called `example`.
-We will add an attribute `test` with the regular expression that will check if we actually are on `https://example.com`.
+Let's add a `site` block called `example`, then an attribute `test` with the regular expression that will check if we actually are on `https://example.com`.
 In there we also want to have two `asset` blocks, one for images and one for videos.

 ```